SalinaYu/ASEwhat-happens-when/README.md

   `A-Z`, `0-9`, `-`, or `.`.

-* Since the hostname is `google.com` there won't be any, but if there were the browser would apply [`_Punycode_`](https://en.wikipedia.org/wiki/Punycode) encoding to the hostname portion of the URL.
+* Since the hostname is `google.com` there won't be any, but if there were the browser would apply [Punycode](https://en.wikipedia.org/wiki/Punycode) encoding to the hostname portion of the URL.

-## Check HSTS list
+# Check HSTS list

-* The browser checks its "preloaded HSTS (HTTP Strict Transport Security)" list.
+* The browser checks its "preloaded HSTS ([HTTP Strict Transport Security](https://tools.ietf.org/html/rfc6797))" list.
 This is a list of websites that have requested to be contacted via HTTPS only.

 * If the website is in the list, the browser sends its request via HTTPS instead of HTTP.
 Otherwise, the initial request is sent via HTTP.
-(Note that a website can still use the HSTS policy *without* being in the HSTS list.
-The first HTTP request to the website by a user will receive a response requesting that the user only send HTTPS requests.
-However, this single HTTP request could potentially leave the user vulnerable to a `downgrade attack`_, which is why the HSTS list is included in modern web browsers.)

 _Demo: View HSTS config for google.com in Chrome_
 * Launch [Chrome net-internals hsts config](chrome://net-internals/#hsts).
 * Search for google.com domain in the 'Query HSTS/PKP domain' field

-## DNS lookup
+# DNS lookup

 * Browser checks if the domain is in its cache.
 * If not found, the browser calls ``gethostbyname`` library function (varies by